 Pet surrender services are by appointment only.

 Pets are family members.
 That’s why the Connecticut Humane Society strives to help pets stay in the homes they know and love.
-If you’re facing challenges in keeping your critter, consider these ideas.
+If you’re facing challenges in keeping your critter, consider the options listed in the “Things to Consider Before Rehoming Your Pet” section below.

 If you are unable to keep your pet, please give us a call 800-452-0114 to discuss options and schedule an appointment.
 If nobody is available at the time of your call, please leave a voicemail.
 All messages are responded to.